muhdamrullah/tensor-rohan/README.md

 # **Retraining an Inception_v3 Model**

 To generate the tensorflow graphs in this Github, you need to retrain an Inception_v3 model trained on 1000 classes of ImageNet Large Visual Recognition Challenge from 2012.
+For more information on this approach, refer to the paper on http://arxiv.org/pdf/1310.1531v1.pdf.
+You may retrieve Tensorflow's publicly-available Inception v3 model at http://download.tensorflow.org/models/image/imagenet/inception-2015-12-05.tgz.

-You can execute the command below
+To retrain, you can execute the command below

 ```
 $ python retrain.py \